Cactical/Den/README.md

 ## Getting Started

+There are some shell scripts that you can use to install and uninstall DEN, there is also a update shell script that updates the scripts (not DEN itself).

-To install, simply run...
+To install and use them, simply run...

-    git clone https://github.com/Cactical/Den.git --branch denscripts --single-branch denscripts cd denscripts
+    git clone https://github.com/Cactical/Den.git --branch denscripts --single-branch denscripts

+    cd denscripts

+Then..

-    sh install.sh
+    sh <install/uninstall/update>.sh

-Note: install.sh is also a update script.

-Upon running it, you will enter a prompt where you can enter Den's commands.
+Upon running DEN, you will enter a prompt where you can enter Den's commands.

 To see some basic info about Den or the version of Den, run the Info command, "info".